network-analytics/udp-notif-scapy/README.md

 - `--capture <path>` or `-c <path>` : (String) Save a wireshark capture of the forwarded packets in the `<path>`.
 Default: `None` (disabled).

 - `--legacy` or `-leg` : Generate legacy headers as defined in [draft-ietf-netconf-udp-pub-channel-05](https://datatracker.ietf.org/doc/draft-ietf-netconf-udp-pub-channel/), /!\ No segmentation is possible.
-Default: Disabled
+Default: Disabled.

+- `--update-yang` or `-upd`: Simulate a YANG module update to a backward compatible YANG module.
+Default: Disabled.

 ## Examples